FlavScents AInsights Entry for Ethyl 2-Methyl Butyrate

 3. Natural Occurrence & Formation

 Ethyl 2-methyl butyrate naturally occurs in various fruits, including apples, pineapples, and strawberries.
 It is formed through enzymatic esterification processes in fruits, where alcohols react with acids.
-This compound is significant in the designation of "natural flavor" due to its presence in many fruit-derived products.
+This compound is often used to enhance the "natural flavor" designation in products due to its presence in nature and its ability to mimic the aroma of fresh fruits.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs